Local Nature Attractions

 As one of Kent’s most fascinating landmarks, the Royal Military Canal offers visitors the chance to explore its history along the 28 mile stretch across various towns in Kent, including Rye and Hythe.
 Along its public path, you’ll never be far from places of interest or refreshments.

 Contact The Marquis at Alkham

 With miles of rolling countryside, picturesque villages and public footpaths, Alkham is a great place to base yourself.
-Located in the Alkham Valley, The Marquis, a 200-year-old former village inn offers fine dining and luxury boutique accommodation.
+Located in the Alkham Valley, The Marquis, a 200-year-old former village inn offers a country restaurant with rooms.
 Winning awards such as the Trip Advisor Certificate of Excellence and being featured in publications such as the Michelin Guide mean you’re sure to love your visit here.
-Our seasonal menu offers amazing food, and our luxury rooms provide you with the perfect place to stay.
+Our seasonal menu offers amazing food, and our country rooms provide you with the perfect place to stay.